rnitta/feeder/README.md

 # feeder

-Unoficcial [esa.io](https://https:/esa.io) Client developed with [Flutter](https://flutter.io/)
+Unoficcial [esa.io](https://esa.io) Client developed with [Flutter](https://flutter.io)

-Formally, this app was bright and elegant tool to access [esa.io](https://https:/esa.io).
-He had been proud of good performance and faultlessness of himself.
+Formally, this app was a bright and elegant tool to access [esa.io](https://esa.io).
+It was proud of its good performance and lack of faults.
 However there were no users.
-Now, he signs a pact with the devil, and gets darkness power and a lot of bugs, in return for few users.
+So then, it signed a pact with the devil, and got darkness power and a lot of bugs, in return for few numbers of users.